OnlyParams/AI-Killswitch-Pro/README.md

 **Q: Is this repository satire?**
 A: This repository is an enterprise-grade AI safety solution.
 We take AI safety very seriously.
 The "Humor Module" was deprecated in v2.1 after it became self-aware.

+**Q: How do I connect with TotallyRealSafetyLabs professionally?**
+A: We maintain a presence on [Connect-in BBS](https://www.onlyparams.dev/connectin-bbs).
+Please dial in at 2400 baud.
+Disable *70 before calling to avoid drops.
+Our sysop hours are 6PM-11PM EST.

 ---

 ## 🛡️ Security